 4. Assessment report – Once the visit is complete your funding officer will write up an assessment report which will consider:

 how your project meets the programme outcomes and three key themes

 if delivery and cost of the project is appropriate and realistic

 if your organisation has the skills, experience and resources to deliver the project.

 The assessments will be moderated by our team.
 If further clarification is needed, your funding officer will contact you.

-The team will meet to discuss your project and if it does not strongly meet the assessment criteria (outlined in point 4 above) your project will not be awarded funding.
+The team will meet to discuss your project and if it does not strongly meet the assessment criteria (outlined in point four above), your project will not be awarded funding.
 This decision will be endorsed by the Senior Head of Funding and your funding officer will inform you of the decision.

 If your project strongly meets the assessment criteria, then who makes the decision will depend on the amount of funding requested: